Qinncade/zsh_aliases/README.md

 ```

 ## Save Alias to .zshrc
-To keep your aliases even after closing the terminal append them to .zshrc in you Home Directory and reopen a terminal to load the changes.
+To keep your aliases even after closing the terminal append them to .zshrc in your Home Directory and reopen a terminal to load the changes.
 ```bash
 sudo vim ~/.zshrc
 ```